intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 ## Take Aways

-SwiftUI stack navigation improved the way to navigate between views a lot better!
+SwiftUI stack navigation significantly improved ways to navigate between views!
 If we make the way we navigate in between views implicit we can elevate it even further, this way we can avoid unwanted behaviour and enforce well-structured and understandable code.
 Hopefully, you enjoyed the reading! and again the code used in this article can be found [here](https://github.com/intiMRA/SwiftUINavigation/tree/main/Navigation).